Napa 101: Do You Tip The Wine Server (and other Napa Wine Tasting Room Etiquette)

 I HIRED A PRIVATE DRIVER - HOW MUCH DO I TIP?

-Hiring a driver in Napa is becoming the new norm now that wineries require you to be ON TIME for reservations.
+Hiring a driver in Napa is becoming the standard norm now that wineries require you to be ON TIME for reservations.
 That means no more Uber since they are notorious for being late or scarce in Napa.
 And driving yourself after drinking wine is so last decade, right?
 Most drivers are independent workers and tipping is standard practice in the industry.
 How much?
 10% to 20% depending on their service.
 If they are just driving you with no personality, perhaps tip the lower amount.
 But if they are part of your experience, giving you some local tips and making sure you are on time, if you enjoyed their company, then go higher.
 Only if they really stunk at their job should you skunk them a tip.
 And remember, I have drivers I can recommend who basically drive my readers day after day and who I know will do a good job so ask if you need a recommendation.

 RECOMMENDED TIPPING AMOUNTS FOR NAPA AND SONOMA WINERIES WHEN WINE TASTING